 Seeing as it is St Patrick’s Day I thought I would tell a story about an Australian Green albeit one with a strong Orange taint.
 The green is an emigrant Irishman named James Dalton and the Orange is the beautiful and prosperous city in NSW three hours west of Sydney.
-The white is the new and sparkling place its citizens have created on ancient grounds.
 I had passed through this city once before, but last week was the first time I’ve stopped to check it out properly.

 I knew John Redmond since I was very young as he was Waterford’s MP and they named the town’s only bridge after him.
 But I’d never heard of James Dalton.
 Then last year a friend who edits the Irish Dictionary of Biography asked me would I do an entry on Dalton for the biography.
 I have until September to do it.

 Dalton already had an entry in the Australian Dictionary of Biography which is a great starting point.
 Written 40 years ago the dictionary’s editor Martha Rutledge (who sadly died last year) covers the key moments of his life.
 Dalton was born on a farm at Duntryleague, Co Limerick near Tipperary, the third son of James and Eleanor Dalton.
 Eleanor was a Ryan and her father and her brother joined her husband in the crime of kidnapping a woman.
-Presumably Eleanor – then pregnant with James, her third child, gave her blessing for the crime as the intention was to secure a wife for her brother.
-At any rate, the plan came unstuck and the three men were caught and handed seven year of transportation to Australia in punishment.
+Presumably Eleanor – then pregnant with James, her third child – gave her blessing for the crime as the intention was to secure a wife for her brother.
+But the plan came unstuck and the three men were caught and handed seven years of transportation to Australia in punishment.
 Perhaps the increasing opportunities Australia was affording, was in the back of their minds making the risks of punishment palatable.

-Meanwhile the hard life of bringing three children up alone in a poor part of Ireland, got to Eleanor and she died early in James’ life.
-He was deemed too young to travel, so while elder brother Thomas and their sister Margaret were packed off to America, James remained behind in Ireland and watched in horror as the potato crop failed three times between 1845 and 1848.
-Their cumulative effect can only be imagined, but James took the earliest opportunity in 1848, aged 14, to join his life-long absent father, who had finally called for him.
-Whatever Australia and a new parent threw at him, it had to be better than dying young in Ireland.
+Meanwhile the hard life of bringing three children up alone in a poor part of Ireland, got to Eleanor and she died early in young James’ life.
+He was deemed too young to travel, so while elder brother Thomas and their sister Margaret were packed off to America, James remained behind as the Irish watched in horror as the potato crop failed three times between 1845 and 1848.
+The cumulative effect can only be imagined, but James took the earliest opportunity in 1848, aged 14, to join his life-long absent father, who had finally called for him.
+Whatever Australia and a new parent threw at him, it had to be better than starving in Ireland.

-James the Elder had been released over six years by then.
-When it came to freedom in 1842 after his seven-year sentence ended, he decided he did not want to come back to Ireland, and took his chances west of Bathurst.
+James senior had been released over six years by then.
+When it came to freedom in 1842 after his seven-year sentence ended, he decided not to come back to Ireland, and took his chances west of Bathurst.

 James junior arrived in 1849, aged 15 and joined his father who was now at Summerhill, outside what would become the town of Orange.
 The pair were in the right place at the right time.
 Nearby at Ophir and then at Lucknow, miners would find gold in large commercial quantities in the next two years, the first such finds in Australia.